-Iran had a burgeoning military cooperation with Pakistan in the early 1990s, and it was revealed in 2003 that the founder of Pakistan's nuclear weapons program, A. Q. Khan, sold Iran nuclear technology and designs.53 However, Iran-Pakistan relations became strained in the 1990s when Pakistan was supporting the Taliban in Afghanistan, which committed alleged atrocities against
+Iran had a burgeoning military cooperation with Pakistan in the early 1990s, and it was revealed in 2003 that the founder of Pakistan's nuclear weapons program, A. Q. Khan, sold Iran nuclear technology and designs.
+However, Iran-Pakistan relations became strained in the 1990s when Pakistan was supporting the Taliban in Afghanistan, which committed alleged atrocities against Shiite Afghans (Hazara tribe), and which seized control of Persian-speaking areas of Afghanistan.
+Currently, Iran remains suspicious that Pakistan might want to again implant Taliban and related militants in power in Afghanistan, but Iran and Pakistan now have a broad bilateral agenda that includes a potential major gas pipeline project.

-53 Lancaster, John and Kamran Khan.
+&lt;sup>51 Lancaster, John and Kamran Khan.
 "Pakistanis Say Nuclear Scientists Aided Iran."
-Washington Post, January 24, 2004. http://isis-online.org/uploads/isis-reports/documents/IAEA_Iran_8Nov2011.pdf
+Washington Post, January 24, 2004. http://isis-online.org/uploads/isis-reports/documents/IAEA\Iran\8Nov2011.pdf